hltcoe/patapsco/docs/config.md

 The HC4 data sets use "original" for the original English queries.
 Experiments may also involve various translations that are described in the source field.

-To filter out topics that do not have qrels for that language, use the parameter `filter_lang`.
+To filter out topics that do not have qrels for that language, use the parameter `qrels_lang`.
 For example, you may want to use English topics, but only those that have judgments for Russian:

 ```yaml